Arda2010b/silverlionutils/README.md

-This was originally made as a math function called mathf due to c# haaving that function.
+This was originally made as a math function called mathf due to c# having that function.
 It started as a side project but now i am working on this more than other code (not including school).

 the outdated readme has contact info and i will update this one when i get the chance however right now i am working on a way to implement jsons